 Fiscal Service obtains relevant SOC 1 reports from subservice organizations.
 If a SOC 1 Report is not available, Fiscal Service will request alternative documentation, including system verification letters that outlines or analyzes current controls.
 These documents are reviewed to determine if any control exceptions impact FMB's control environment.
 FMB will assess existing complementary controls and determine if additional control changes are needed.
-Once completed, the assessments will be reviewed and approved by management.
+Once completed, the assessments will be reviewed and approved by management, and the review and approval will be documented on a review memorandum.
+The review of Subservice Organization SOC 1 reports are coordinated by PSD who obtains the reports as early as possible after their issuance and immediately distributes them for review across FAO.
+The consolidated overview of Subservice Organization SOC 1 reports, including the review completed by FMB, is retained and provided to FAO management.

 - 1. Inspected written procedures for reviewing SOC 1 reports and system verification letters and determined that the procedures were documented and required review of the SOC 1 reports and system verification letters be approved in a timely manner. - 2.
-Inspected SOC 1 report review memorandums and determined the reviews and complementary controls were documented and approved by FMB management. - 3.
+Inspected SOC 1 report review memoranda and determined the reviews and complementary controls were documented and approved by FMB management. - 3.
 Inspected system verification letters and determined the system verification letters were reviewed and approved by FMB management.